Additive Bayesian variable selection under censoring and misspecification: Theory

-Assume that $(o_i,c_i,z_i) \sim F_0$ are independent and identically-distributed realizations from $F_0$, where $z_i \in {\mathbb R}^{p(r+1) + q}$ for $q \geq 0$ contains not only the observed covariates $(x_i^\top, s_i^\top) \subseteq z_i^\top$, but possibly also $q$ unrecorded covariates and non-linear basis expansions due to using finite $r$ or not capturing the true dependence of $o_i$ on $x_i$.
-We do not assume $F_0$ to be parametric, rather it can be quite general, and the whole structure of the model assumed by the analyst can be misspecified.
+This section describes the asymptotic solution returned by Bayesian model selection, when the observed data $(o_i,c_i,z_i) \sim F_0$ are independent realizations from some $F_0$, where $z_i \in {\mathbb R}^{p(r+1) + q}$ for $q \geq 0$ contains the observed covariates $(x_i, s_i) \in \mathbb{R}^{p(r+1)}$, and potentially also $q$ additional columns.
+These columns may contain covariates that were not recorded but are truly relevant for the outcome or the censoring, or non-linear effects and interactions missed by $(x_i,s_i)$.
+We do not assume $F_0$ to be parametric, rather it can be quite general, and the whole model structure assumed by the analyst (\textit{e.g.} accelerated times, proportional hazards) may be wrong.

-In this section, we prove MLE consistency and asymptotic normality when one assumes the Normal AAFT model \eqref{eq:AFTModel} but truly $(o_i,c_i,z_i) \sim F_0$, see Supplementary Section \ref{app:AFTLaplace} for the Laplace AAFT model.
-These results build upon \cite{hjort:1992} and \cite{hjort:2011}, we offer a tailored treatment to help interpret the KL-optimal solution and its implications for BMS.
-Sections \ref{ssec:bfrates} and \ref{ssec:bfrates_CoxPH} provide novel rates for Bayes factors and hence also for posterior model probabilities $p(\gamma \mid y)$ for AAFT and APH models.
-The main contributions are showing how rates depend on misspecification, considering our new pMOMZ and peMOMZ priors, and pointing potential advantages of linear and finite-dimensional basis.
-We list the technical conditions required for the AAFT model, see Supplementary Section \ref{app:CoxPH} for the AAPH model. \begin{enumerate}[label=\bfseries A\arabic*.]